-1. Short Bar - Enter the couloir looker's right of the buttress and climb straight up (south) 40-50 degree snow, then turn right (west) at the center of the X. This is the bottom portion of "Hagar's Way."
+1. Hagar's Way - Enter the couloir looker's right of the buttress and climb straight up (south) 40-50 degree snow, then turn right (west) at the center of the X. This is the bottom portion of "Hagar's Way."

-2. Long Bar - Enter the couloir looker's left of the buttress and climb right (west), then traverse west across the center of the X. This option appears shallower than the other and may be out of condition earlier (you can check the conditions in the Long Bar entrance from Snowmass Lake with binoculars or camera zoom).
+2. The X Couloir - Enter the couloir looker's left of the buttress and climb right (west), then traverse west across "Hagar's Way" at the center of the X. This option appears shallower than the other and may be out of condition earlier (you can check the conditions from Snowmass Lake with binoculars or camera zoom).

 Essential GearMountaineering axe, sturdy boots, crampons.
 A second tool is probably useful.

 NotesThe easiest descent is probably to downclimb the route.
-If traversing to Snowmass Peak, the X Couloir can be more easily downclimbed from the Hagerman-Snowmass Peak saddle.
+If traversing to Snowmass Peak, one could descend via "Hagar's Way."
 If traversing to Snowmass Mountain, there are few options to bail until reaching the Hagerman-Snowmass Mountain saddle.

 * hard packed snow when climbed around sunrise.